dariush-g/tensorx/README.md

 # tensr

-**tensr** is an experimental, modular tensor computation library written in Rust, with early support for GPU acceleration via `wgpu`.
-It’s designed as a learning project and a prototype—not a production-ready library.
+**tensorx** is an experimental, tensor computation library written in Rust, with basic support for GPU via `wgpu`.
+It’s designed as a learning project and a prototype—not a complete library.

 ## Features